apollographql/apollo-client/.changeset/rude-frogs-destroy.md

 '@apollo/client': patch
 ---

-Use printed query for query deduplication, generally cache `print` calls.
+Use printed query for query deduplication.
+Cache `print` calls for GraphQL documents to speed up repeated operations.